vmandrade/rain_prism/README.md

-Analysis of High-Resolution Rainfall Data from PRISM
+USA Drought of 2013: Analysis of High-Resolution Rainfall Data Using R
 ========================================================

 The ongoing drought in California and other parts of Southwestern United States has been reported extensively by [newspapers](http://www.mercurynews.com/science/ci_24812749/california-drought-deepens-another-years-rains-stay-away) and [government sites](http://droughtmonitor.unl.edu/).